Tennyx/django-refresh/README.md

 # django-refresh
 Bash script for Django &amp; PostgreSQL users in development environment.
 Automates db deletion, creation, migration all the way up to createsuperuser prompt.
+Similar to rake:db reset in rails.

 ### Run it